jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 1. Check the proof for proper state transitions inside the block by the Builder/Producer.
 2. Ensuring the block’s data is available in the network.

 Recall that in PBS, we’ve significantly reduced the computing power required to validate state transitions (#1).
 However, since the Validators haven’t seen the underlying data, they don’t know if the Block Producer actually shared the data.
-Without the data available for future reconstruction (e.g. if the Producer goes offline or turns malicious) nobody will know the current state of the blockchain [even though we know the state transitions were done properly by the Producer!].
-This is a form of Data Unavailability attack.
+Without the data available for future reconstruction (e.g. if the Producer goes offline or turns malicious) nobody will know the current state of the blockchain.[^malicious] This is a form of Data Unavailability attack.

 **DAS** is a way to do #2, ie. check if a certain block of data (let’s say 10000 transactions totalling 10MB) was made available by asking for **any random sample of the data** (let’s say only 10KB).
-So anyone can check data availability without a fast internet, unlimited bandwidth and a huge storage drive [^smartphone]
+So anyone can check data availability without a fast internet, unlimited bandwidth and a huge storage drive[^smartphone]

 The basic idea is as follows:

 1. After a new block is produced, a validator could **randomly and anonymously** ask for parts of the TX data in the block from the producer.
-    1. They should store this part and respond to other participants asking for this part [^expiry]
+    1. They should store this part and respond to other participants asking for this part[^expiry]
 2. All the validators in the network do the same.
-3. Validators can reconstruct the block (by talking to each other and gathering missing pieces) if need be [^datasharding]
+3. Validators can reconstruct the block (by talking to each other and gathering missing pieces) if need be[^datasharding]

 The problem with this naive solution is that a Producer can destroy trust in the entire system if they hide *just* 1 byte of data.
 To solve that problem, Producer does something called erasure coding before Step 1.
 Erasure coding is a technique to “stretch” the data with redundancy.
 As long as **any** 50% of the stretched data is available, 100% of the original data can be reconstructed.
 To hide even a tiny part of the original dataset, the producer has to hide > 50% of this stretched dataset.
-Which means that if you ask for 10 random samples from the stretch-set [^datasize], and all 10 were available, you can be 99.9% [^calc] sure that the original dataset is available in full[^assume]. [^erasure].
+Which means that if you ask for 10 random samples from the stretch-set[^datasize], and all 10 were available, you can be 99.9%[^calc] sure that the original dataset is available in full.[^assume][^erasure]

-Another nice property we gain from DAS is that the more decentralized the validator network, the bigger the blocksizes can be safely [^clock].
-If you want to increase your confidence, just sample more parts!
+Another nice property we gain from DAS is that the more decentralized the validator network, the bigger the blocksizes can be safely.[^clock] If you want to increase your confidence, just sample more parts!
 Holy grail!?[^lightnode]

 | ![danksharding.png](../assets/2022-06-30-blockchain-scaling/danksharding.png) |
 |:--:|